Do you love reading?

 As a new member of the Online Book Club, you probably won’t get paid for your first few reviews.
 Instead, you’ll receive books for free.
 After the site checks some of your previous work, you’ll get paid review opportunities.

-Read new books and get paid for it with OnceWritten.
+Read new books and get paid for them with OnceWritten.

 This website requires well-written, unique reviews that are more than 350 words.